Europe with a Baby: How to Make It (Almost) Stress-Free

 CB!
-Family Vacation Advisor and new mom Mandy Cecchetto has wasted no time turning her baby girl into a seasoned traveler!
-She and her husband have already taken their daughter on several overseas trips, most recently for a monthlong stay in Italy and Germany.
-We caught up with her to get her road-tested tips for a successful visit to Europe with a tiny one in tow.
-Thanks for sharing, Mandy — this kind of firsthand insight is priceless!
+Travel Advisor Mandy Cecchetto, now a mom of three, wasted no time turning her first baby into a seasoned traveler after she was born.
+In the first year, she and her husband took their daughter on several overseas trips, including a monthlong stay in Italy and Germany.
+We caught up with her to get her road-tested tips for a successful visit to Europe with a baby in tow.

 Europe with a Baby